dmartin35/docker-devpi/README.md

 $ python sdist upload -r local
 ```

-*This example assume a user `test` and an index `dev` were previously created using the devpi client command*
+*This example assume a user `user` and an index `index` were previously created using the devpi client command*

 ## Persistence